 {% endif %}

-For scenarios where you only need to provide a backup value for a variable instead of executing complex logic judgments, the Anqi CMS template engine'sdefaultThe filter provides a more concise and efficient solution.
-The filter allows us to specify a default output value directly when the variable is empty or undefined.
+For scenarios where you only need to provide a fallback value for a variable rather than perform complex logical judgments, the Anqi CMS template engine'sdefaultThe filter provides a more concise and efficient solution.
+The filter allows us to directly specify a default output value when the variable is empty or undefined.

 {{ myVariable|default:"这是默认值" }}